Sponsor a child in Bosnia and Herzegovina

 Recovering from the war

-Official national figures estimate that around 20 per cent of the population live below the nationally-defined poverty line and 30 per cent just above the poverty line.
+Official national figures estimate that around 17 per cent of the population live below the nationally-defined poverty line.
 People living in rural areas are particularly affected by poverty.
 Poverty-stricken households include those with three or more children and those comprised of refugees or displaced persons.

 The provision of services such as health and education is shared between different levels of government and remains inefficient.
 Many people, particularly those in rural areas, are not covered by health care.